verku/nextflow-novice/_episodes/03-processes.md

 The `<output name>` can be a literal value, a file glob pattern, a variable in the process scope, or an input variable.
 A process task will always emit just one value into the output channel.
-When a file glob pattern is used, a List of files is emitted rather than a single file object.
+When a file glob pattern is used, a list of files is emitted rather than a single file object.
 Input files are by default not included in the list of matched files.